habitat-sh/habitat/www/source/docs/habitat-cli.html.md

     --bind <BIND>...
 One or more service groups to bind to a configuration --binding-mode <BINDING_MODE>          Governs how the presence or absence of binds affects service startup. strict blocks startup until all binds are present. [default: strict] values: relaxed, strict]
 -u, --url <BLDR_URL>                       Specify an alternate Builder endpoint.
 If not specified, the value will be taken from the HAB_BLDR_URL environment variable if defined. (default: https://bldr.habitat.sh)
+    --certs <CERT_FILE>                    Used for enabling TLS for the HTTP gateway.
+Read server certificates from CERT_FILE.
+This should contain PEM-format certificates in the right order the first certificate should certify KEY_FILE, the last should be a root CA).
     --channel <CHANNEL>                    Receive Supervisor updates from the specified release channel [default: stable] --config-from <CONFIG_DIR>             Use package config from this path, rather than the package itself -e, --environment <ENVIRONMENT>            Environment name; [default: not set].
 -n, --events <EVENTS>                      Name of the service group running a Habitat EventSrv to forward Supervisor and service event data to
     --group <GROUP>                        The service group; shared config and topology [default: default].
+    --key <KEY_FILE>                       Used for enabling TLS for the HTTP gateway.
+Read private key from KEY_FILE.
+This should be a RSA private key or PKCS8-encoded private key, in PEM format.
     --listen-ctl <LISTEN_CTL>              The listen address for the Control Gateway.
 If not specified, the value will be taken from the HAB_LISTEN_CTL environment variable if defined. default: 127.0.0.1:9632]
-    --listen-gossip <LISTEN_GOSSIP>        The listen address for the Gossip System Gateway.
-If not specified, the value will be taken from the HAB_LISTEN_GOSSIP environment variable if defined. [default: 0.0.0.0:9638]
+    --listen-gossip <LISTEN_GOSSIP>        The listen address for the Gossip System Gateway. [env: HAB_LISTEN_GOSSIP=]  [default: 0.0.0.0:9638]
-    --listen-http <LISTEN_HTTP>            The listen address for the HTTP Gateway.
-If not specified, the value will be taken from the HAB_LISTEN_HTTP environment variable if defined. default: 0.0.0.0:9631]
+    --listen-http <LISTEN_HTTP>            The listen address for the HTTP Gateway. [env: HAB_LISTEN_HTTP=] default: 0.0.0.0:9631]
     --org <ORGANIZATION>                   The organization that the Supervisor and its subsequent services are part of.
     --peer <PEER>...
 The listen address of one or more initial peers (IP[:PORT]) --peer-watch-file <PEER_WATCH_FILE>    Watch this file for connecting to the ring